Skip to main content

 Some councils have lists of private landlords who rent to tenants claiming benefits.

-The council must usually give you help to find somewhere to live if, for example:
+Your council should usually help you find somewhere to live if:

 • you are sofa surfing

-This can include help to find a private tenancy that you can afford.
+This can include help to find a private tenancy you can afford.

 You could get a discretionary housing payment from the council to help with a deposit, rent in advance or rent payments.